Hank0626/hank0626.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am currently pursuing my master's degree in Computer Science at the esteemed [Tsinghua University](https://www.tsinghua.edu.cn), under the mentorship of distinguished Professors [Shu-Tao Xia](https://www.sigs.tsinghua.edu.cn/xst/main.htm) and [Tao Dai](http://cstaodai.com/).
-Before joining Tsinghua, I completed my undergraduate studies in Computer Engineering at [Zhejiang University](https://www.zju.edu.cn) and [the University of Illinois at Urbana-Champaign](https://illinois.edu), institutions renowned for their robust technical programs.
+Before joining Tsinghua, I completed my undergraduate studies in Computer Engineering at [Zhejiang University](https://www.zju.edu.cn) and [the University of Illinois at Urbana-Champaign](https://illinois.edu).

 Throughout my academic journey, I've had the privilege of bolstering my classroom knowledge with practical industry experience at [Oneflow](https://www.oneflow.org/) and [Xorbits](https://www.xorbits.io/), startups leading innovation in their respective fields.
 These experiences have provided me with a unique vantage point to tackle real-world challenges, thereby augmenting my understanding of the theoretical aspects and practical implementations of technology.